 Anthony Dancer, who manages ZSL’s tech programme, warns that new technology cannot stop illegal killing on its own.
 “Most protected sites around the world are terribly underfunded,” he says.
 “Even if we make the technology available, many places will not have enough resources to manage the technology or enough rangers for a large increase in enforcement.”

 Aside from poaching for horns, teeth, meat or fur, etc people also kill animals to protect their crops or livestock.
 Resolve plans to take on this growing conservation problem by adapting its TrailGuard features and hardware.
+It’s a true feat for tech and wildlife.
 Their aim is to adapt it to identify animals instead of people, for a project called VillageGuard.

 Camera traps would be installed along trails used by big animals that trample or eat crops or attack livestock.
 The initial five targets would be snow leopards and wolves in Nepal, grizzly bears in the U.S.A and lions and elephants in Africa.
 The system will have attached speakers that will frighten away unwanted animals by playing sounds such as human shouting.

 Conservation bodies are also looking further than threats to wildlife from villagers or poachers, by resorting to technology to track elusive animals.
 They analyse the increasing volume of images from camera traps installed around the world.
 ZSL for examples uses both human volunteers and machine learning to do so.
 AI is currently being used in several projects to identify animals.